michelalapenna/GNN-for-segmentation-of-XCT/README.md

 ## The repository

+In the folder `scripts` we include the .pys containing all the necessary imports, custom functions and classes needed to execute the code in the notebooks.
+We furthermore provide separate notebooks for training and testing.

-The `Segmentation Examples` folder contains images showing the ground truth labels and the segmentation by our simple GCNN and ViG models (both for synthetic and experimental slices).
+The `Segmentation Examples` folder contains images showing the ground truth labels and the segmentation by our two models (both for synthetic and experimental slices).

 The `Samples Data` folder contains, instead, samples from the synthetic and experimental dataset.
-We provide subvolumes of dimensions 150x150x150 voxels, with corresponding labels.
-In the case of experimental data, we do not provide a labelled subvolume but only a manually-labelled slice from the subvolume.
+We provide sub-volumes of dimensions 150x150x150 voxels, with corresponding labels.
+In the case of experimental data, we do not provide a labelled sub-volume but only a manually-labelled slice from the sub-volume.

-In the folder `scripts` we include the .pys containing all the necessary imports, custom functions and classes needed to execute the code in the notebooks.
-We furthermore provide separate notebooks for training, testing on the synthetic dataset and testing on the experimental dataset respectively.

 The complete synthetic and experimental datasets used in the paper are available from the corresponding author upon request.
 The trained models are available from [this link](https://liveunibo-my.sharepoint.com/:f:/g/personal/ferdinando_zanchett2_unibo_it/EmIJsOuc311MqaonANsFLU4BUuXTnRbOWu0_5Yv33KptWg?e=rJZTgm).